backstage/backstage/docs/cli/commands.md

 If needed, the configuration can be extended using a `"jest"` field in `package.json`, both within the target package and the monorepo root, with configuration in the target package taking precedence.
-Refer to the [Jest configuration](https://jestjs.io/docs/en/configuration) for a full list of configuration options.
+Refer to the [Jest configuration documentation](https://jestjs.io/docs/en/configuration) for a full list of configuration options.

 In addition to the Jest configuration there's an optional `transformModules`